 The American Dental Association asserts that root canals are required when the nerve or pulp of your tooth becomes infected or inflamed.
-When this happens, our Evanston dentist will most likely recommend a root canal to salvage your tooth and keep your smile intact.
+When this happens, our Evanston dentists will most likely recommend a root canal to salvage your tooth and keep your smile intact.
 But, do you know how to tell if you’re in need of one?
 Some symptoms are obvious, but others are inconspicuous.
 Make sure you watch out for the following:

 Discomfort When Chewing